Ricette di Sicilia

 - 2

-Soak two slices of sandwich bread briefly in the milk.
-Place one slice on a flat plate and spread with béchamel sauce, then layer the ham strips on top, leaving about a 2cm border around the edges.
+Soak two slices of bread in the milk.
+Place one slice on a flat plate and spread with béchamel sauce and the ham strips, leaving about a 2cm border all around.

 - 3

-Brush the edges with beaten egg, then cover with the second slice of bread.
+Brush the edges with beaten egg and top with another slice of bread.

 - 4

-Repeat this process with the remaining bread slices.
+Repeat the process with the remaining bread slices.

 - 5